The Point!: Story

 The round-headed Oblio has had to wear a pointed hat since birth to conceal his "pointless" condition from his pointy-headed peers.
 However, Oblio is accepted in the town despite his nonconformity, until one day, when the son of a fanatic evil count is unwittingly dishonored by Oblio.
 The count's son challenges Oblio to a one-on-one game of Triangle Toss, where participants catch triangles on their heads.
 Oblio wins with the help of his dog Arrow.
 In a fit of rage, the count, who wants his son to rule the land one day, confronts the good-hearted but timid king to reaffirm the law of the land, which states that those who are pointless must be banished from the kingdom and into the Pointless Forest.
 A jury reluctantly convicts both Oblio and Arrow, leaving the king with no choice but to send the pair away.

 Oblio and Arrow are sent to the Pointless Forest, but soon discover that even the Pointless Forest has a point.
 They meet curious creatures like giant bees, a "pointed man" pointing in all directions who proclaims "A point in every direction is the same as no point at all!", a man made of rocks, three dancing fat sisters, and a walking, talking tree who helps Oblio see that everyone has a point, although it might not be readily displayed.

 Oblio and Arrow spend the night in the Pointless Forest, then awaken to a large stone hand with the finger pointing to their "destination point".
-They take the road indicated by the hand and make their way back to the Land of Point, where they receive a hero's welcome from the land's citizens, and the king.
-Oblio begins to tell his story but is interrupted by the furious count, who is then silenced by the king.

-Oblio tells the king and the people of the land that everything has a point, including the Pointless Forest, and himself.
-Angered, the count pulls off Oblio's pointed hat, but is taken aback when he sees a point on top of Oblio's bare head.
+They take the road indicated by the hand and make their way back to the Land of Point, where they receive a hero's welcome from the land's citizens, except for the furious count.
+Oblio tells the people of the land that everything has a point, including the Pointless Forest, and himself.
+While the Count tries to dismiss it as nonsense, the king hangs on every word.

 Upon this revelation the points of everyone else in the land disappear and the pointed buildings become round.
+Angered and disgraced, the count spitefully pulls off Oblio's pointed hat, but is taken aback when he sees a point on top of Oblio's bare head.